 3. Procedural and administrative notes

 b.
 The Head of Security Services of the University retains responsibility for the system and delegates the day to day management to the Security Manager and Security Technical Support Officer.

 c.
-The Police may make application for the data which will only be released upon receipt of the relevant Data Protection form.
+The Police may make application for the data which will only be released upon receipt of the relevant GDPR form.

 d.
 The University will only investigate data for use in a staff disciplinary case when;